Multivariate Standardized Drought Index (MSDI)

 Weaknesses: Grid size may not represent all areas and climate regimes equally.
 A period of record going back to 1980 is very short when considering climatic applications.
 To modify, the code and inputs would need to be obtained.
 Not all timescales are produced for SPI and Standardized Soil Moisture Index outputs.

-Resources: The literature explains the process well, and online resources and maps are readily available, http://drought.eng.uci.edu/.
+Resources: The literature well explains the process and online resources and maps are readily available at the University of California – Irvine GIDMaPS webpage.